CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/Backup/simple-backup-anywhere.md

 ### Prerequisites
 You will need the following in order to use Simple Backup Anywhere with Lumen Private Cloud on VMware Cloud Foundation:

-* A Windows or Linux server (VM)
+* A Windows or Linux server (VM).
-* Connectivity to your Windows or Linux server
+* Connectivity to your Windows or Linux server.
-* An active Lumen Cloud (CLC) account
+* An active Lumen Cloud (CLC) account.

 ### High Level Steps
-* Login to your CLC account and navigate to Simple Backup (Control Portal | Services | Backup)
+* Login to your CLC account and navigate to Simple Backup (Control Portal | Services | Backup).
-* Create a backup policy - if you haven't already done so
+* Create a backup policy - if you haven't already done so.
-* Click on Backup Anywhere and Register an Anywhere Server - this is the server you will install the Simple Backup agent
+* Click on Backup Anywhere and Register an Anywhere Server - this is the server you will install the Simple Backup agent.
-* Download the installer
+* Download the installer.
-* Install the agent on the server
+* Install the agent on the server.
-* Add the server to a backup policy
+* Add the server to a backup policy.

-For more details, please take a look at this [Simple Backup Anywhere](../../Backup/backup-anywhere.md) KB article